 However you choose to celebrate 4/20 is completely up to you.
 Some people make sure to take a hit at 4:20 on the dot, both in the morning and the afternoon.
 Others spend the entire day taking dabs and smoking weed.
 There’s no wrong way to celebrate 4/20 so do what feels best to you!

-Fun Fact: If Today is April 20, 2020, then Satori has amazing deals going on, check them out here. –
+Fun Fact: If Today is April 20, then Piece of Mind Cannabis has amazing deals going on, check them out here.

 Visitng Bellingham?
 Our Bellingham dispensary is conveniently located in downtown Bellingham.
 Catch us after a drink at Gruff Brewing or visit during the Saturday Farmer’s Market.

 Piece of Mind Cannabis is a medical marijuana and recreational Cannabis dispensary with locations in North Spokane, South Spokane, Bellingham, and Pullman Washington as well as Anchorage, Alaska!